 * * *

-The man who steps out is older, hair and mustache grey, face hard and lined with age, but he appears more than capable.
-Most probably a retired soldier or peacekeeper.
+The man who steps out is older, hair and mustache grey, face hard and lined with age, though he appears more than capable.
+Most probably a retired soldier or Peacekeeper.
 He speaks to them through the bars of the gate.